 - Chopped fresh green onions or cilantro – Green onions are great in this dish, and I love them, but my spouse is not a fan.
 So, we use cilantro instead for this recipe.
 Cilantro also pairs with many international flavors.
 You can omit these ingredients altogether if you don’t care for them.

 - Optional to make this dish spicy: Sriracha sauce, red chili paste, or red pepper flakes.

 Start with mincing the garlic and dicing the onion if you’re using the ones not pre-minced and pre-diced.
-If you need a quick guide for these steps, check out this article for a lesson on mincing garlic.
-Here is an article showing a lesson on dicing onions.

 In a small bowl or cup, whisk together the low sodium soy sauce or coconut aminos with 5 spice seasoning blend.

 If you want to make this spicy, add 1-2 teaspoons of Sriracha sauce or red chili paste, or 1/4 teaspoon of red pepper flakes to the blend.